ghirst/datareplication-demo-loadtool/README.md

 ### ConnectionStrings
 As per the example above, ensure that hostname, initial catalog, user id, password are populated Currently only supports the SqlServer value

+### DatabaseMapping
+Allows for mapping the source database names used and target database names you may want to point/rename at *You should request the support team to provide the source names an ensure a 1 - 1 mapping is created

 ### replicationBucket
 The name of the S3 Bucket where the files can be found